 Day One: RV Rental Pick Up and Las Vegas to Zion National Park

 Who knew RV rental was a thing?
-There are a lot of RV rental companies but we chose Outdoorsy.com, it’s basically Airbnb for RVs and if you sign up here you’ll get $50 off your first rental.
+There are a lot of RV rental companies but we chose Outdoorsy, it’s basically Airbnb for RVs and if you sign up here you’ll get $50 off your first rental.
 We had never driven an RV before so don’t think you have to be an experienced RV driver.
 Here are tips for first time RVers soon!
 Below is a picture of the exact RV we rented that you can rent here.
 You can join a guided tour of Zion National Park here.

 We took a Lyft from our hotel to pick up our RV rental.
 The person we rented it from gave us a thorough walk through and explained everything we needed to know.
 The process took about an hour and then we headed to the grocery store to stock up on food for the week.
 Our RV had a fridge, freezer, 3-burner stove and a dual microwave/convection oven.
 Here’s what vacationing in an RV looks like.